 Coffin Club Hastings runs in six-week blocks.
 It is a safe space to come and learn about all the choices available to you for your end-of-life celebration.
 Each week there is a different invited speaker – from independent funeral directors, to end-of-life doulas and everything in between – and our clubbers work their way through their funeral wish-list until they’ve planned, and costed, the send-off that is just perfect for them!

 In addition to being an educational platform there is also the opportunity, for those who wish to, to decorate their own coffin.

-And, once you’ve completed the course, you then have the option of joining our other past clubbers for a one-a-month cuppa and catch up!
+And, once you’ve completed the course, you then have the option of joining our other past clubbers for a once-a-month cuppa and catch up!

 Coffin Club is a safe space to talk about death and plan your perfect send-off.
 It’s a place to come and learn about all the options available to you for your end-of-life celebration so that you are not simply channelled into having 20 minutes up the crem because you don’t know there are any other choices available to you.
-It is also somewhere to address funeral poverty but clearly examining the costs behind the funeral industry.
+It is also somewhere to address funeral poverty by demystifying the costs involved.

 Coffin Club Hastings was set up by Kate Tym and Kate Dyer and provided the original template from which all the other Coffin Clubs around the UK have grown.

 The Trustees of this charity are Kate Tym, Kate Dyer, Larne Feeney-Miles and Claire Power.
 Kate Tym and Kate Dyer are Independent Celebrants (www.kateandkatecelebrants.co.uk) Larne Feeney-Miles is studying for an MA in Death, Religion and Culture and Claire Power is the family-led funeral poster-girl having gone through the process with her husband in 2017.

 Wednesday September – October 2020